ids789/ChordedKeyboardAndroid/README.md

 # Android Chorded Keyboard

-An Android virtual keyboard to connect to an experimental Bluetooth Chorded Keyboard. [link]
+An Android virtual keyboard to connect to an experimental Bluetooth Chorded Keyboard [Link](https://github.com/ids789/ChordedKeyboardFirmware).

 The app registers itself onto a phone as a virtual keyboard service, when a text field is selected it will search for the keyboard over bluetooth. (by looking for a preset Bluetooth UUID)